your-fortune/your-fortune.github.io/README.md

 You may also contribute data sets, until we're able to write the generator script, each contribution should contain:

-* the `_includes/data/dataset.json` file, renamed to something relevant.
+* the `_includes/data/dataset.json` file, renamed to something relevant, ensure your JSON file [passes JSONlint validation](https://jsonlint.com/), and is formatted with one quote per line.
 * the `_pages/dataset.md` file to configure and expose the page on the web.
 * an entry in `_data/navigation.yml` to link the page.